Louis B. Mayer: Hiring actors and staff

-During MGM's growth period, Mayer traveled often, and among his personal discoveries were Greta Garbo [note: other Wikipedia entries suggest Greta Garbo was 'discovered' by Thalburg, as well as a second third party, and her own history suggests that she was first connected to California via yet another producer while filming in Germany; please help to improve what is presently an unserious section/entry (see, e.g., the previous section, which includes audacious claims unburdened by evidence)], Hedy Lamarr, Norma Shearer and Greer Garson.
+During MGM's growth period, Mayer traveled often, and among his personal discoveries were Greta Garbo [note: other Wikipedia entries suggest Greta Garbo was 'discovered' by Thalberg, as well as a second third party, and her own history suggests that she was first connected to California via yet another producer while filming in Germany; please help to improve what is presently an unserious section/entry (see, e.g., the previous section, which includes audacious claims unburdened by evidence)], Hedy Lamarr, Norma Shearer and Greer Garson.
 He also signed up dancing team Marge and Gower Champion and discovered Mario Lanza, then a young tenor from Philadelphia, who Mayer hoped to turn into a "singing Clark Gable".

 When hiring new actors, he typically wanted them to agree to stay with the studio for either three or seven years, during which time they would become one of the MGM "family".
 The studio usually succeeded in hiring those it wanted since they offered the highest salaries.
 With executives, Mayer took more time before taking them, wanting to know them first on a personal level.
 He respected intelligence and talent overall, said manager Joe Cohn: "One time he said to me, 'Never be afraid of hiring a fellow smarter than you are.
 You'll only learn from them.'"

 Mayer took pride in his ability to hire good people, and once hired, he left them alone to do their job without interference.
 That policy held true whether the person was a producer, a department head or simply a janitor.
 As a result, while other studios went through continuous upheavals or reorganizations, Mayer's hands-off policy kept MGM stable and sound, where employees felt their jobs were secure."

 When meeting a new employee, he always told them to come to him personally for help with any problems.
-Some, like Barbara Stanwyck, considered this attitude to be "pompous" however, since he used his position to meddle in people's lives.
-Others, such as actor Edward G. Robinson, after his first meeting Mayer, said "I found him to be a man of truth ...
+Some, like Barbara Stanwyck, considered this attitude to be "pompous," however, since he used his position to meddle in people's lives.
+Others, such as actor Edward G. Robinson, after his first meeting with Mayer, said "I found him to be a man of truth ...
 Behind his gutta-percha face and roly-poly figure, it was evident there was a man of steel—but well-mannered steel."
 British director Victor Saville remembered him as being "the best listener.
 He wanted to know.
 He was the devil's advocate.
 He would prod you and question you and suck you dry of any knowledge."